FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 > [Rahul Prasad:](https://www.linkedin.com/in/rahulprasad2/) Use MSAA [...]
 It's actually not as expensive on mobile as it is on desktop, it's one of the nice things you get on mobile. [...]
 On some (mobile) GPUs 4x (MSAA) is free, so use it when you have it.

-<details><summary>The technical reasons for this derail the point of the blog post, but in case you are interested, you can expand me</summary>

-This is possible under the condition of [forward rendering](https://gamedevelopment.tutsplus.com/forward-rendering-vs-deferred-rendering--gamedev-12342a) with geometry that is not too dense and the GPU having [tiled-based rendering architecture](https://developer.arm.com/documentation/102662/0100/Tile-based-GPUs), which allows the GPU to perform MSAA calculations without heavy memory access.
-We won't dive into why this is may be true under certain circumstances, as it is not the point of the blog article.
-In case you want to go down that particular rabbit hole, here is Epic Games' [Niklas Smedberg](https://www.linkedin.com/in/niklas-smedberg-a96466/) explaining giving a run-down.
+As explained by [Rahul Prasad](https://www.linkedin.com/in/rahulprasad2/) in the above talk, in VR 4xMSAA is a must and may come free on certain mobile GPUs.
+The specific reason would derail the blog post, but in case you want to go down that particular rabbit hole, here is Epic Games' [Niklas Smedberg](https://www.linkedin.com/in/niklas-smedberg-a96466/) explaining giving a run-down.

 <figure>
 	<video width="960" height="540" controls><source src="tile-based-gpus.mp4" type="video/mp4"></video>